SangTheInnovator/multi-tier-web-app-automated-provisioning/README.md

    - SQL Database

 ## Setup and Running locally
-Firstly, we need to configure for the VMs by using Vagrantfile
+Firstly, we need to configure the VMs by using Vagrantfile

 **Vagrantfile**
 ```